When’s the Best Time to Decorate for Christmas? Share Your Family’s Tradition!

 So when should you decorate for Christmas?

-I asked our team how soon (or not so soon) their Christmas decorations are going up this year and we’re sharing our thoughts.
+I asked our team how soon (or not so soon) their Christmas decorations are going up this year.
+Join our festive team debate on when we think it’s the perfect time to deck the halls…and yes, we know it’s not even Halloween. 😏

 According to many different sources, it seems that the most popular and socially acceptable time to decorate in households across America is the weekend right after Thanksgiving.
-Additionally, some say that putting up decorations anytime before Halloween is way too early.
+But with shopping habits getting earlier with sales like Target Circle Week and Prime Day, some may ask why you shouldn’t get in the mood a little earlier? 💁🏼♀️

-But… many people also claim that decorating earlier makes you happier. 🎄
+Many people also say that decorating earlier makes them feel happier. 🎄

-Even Scary Mommy shared some studies that prove people are happier when they decorate earlier and people who put up exterior decorations are even seen as friendlier people.
+Even Scary Mommy shared some studies that prove people are happier when they decorate earlier, and people who put up exterior decorations are even seen as friendlier people.
 Whoa!
-One thing is for sure… now more than ever we could all use a little happy, so maybe if we’re not decking those halls in Fall, we’re just not doing it right! 💁♀️
+One thing is for sure…we could all benefit from feeling happier, so maybe decorating a little earlier isn’t such a bad thing.

 Here’s how our team feels about when to decorate for Christmas: